 “But not as much as tomorrow.”
 He played along, enjoying their frivolous banter.

 “Please get to the party soon.
-It’s not any fun without my best friend by my side.
-I look a bit funny dancing a rumba by myself.
+It’s not any fun when I’m dancing a rumba by myself.
 Remember when we crashed into the instructor taking those silly dance lessons, and she yelled at us for being fools… oh, I never laughed so hard.”

 Ben glanced through the car window, surprised by the speed of the muddy water cascading down the mountains, as his chauffeur took the Interstate exit through their hometown.
 “Ha, yes!
 Quite a pair.
 No wife of mine should ever dance alone.
 At least not while I can prevent it.
 Isn’t tonight the first time the whole family has been together since last Christmas?”